Mpaxlamitsounas/umu-commander/README.md

 | `fix`     | Attempts to fix invalid paths created from moving configs around.                                                                                                                                                                                                            |

 ### Installation/Usage
-Add umu-run to your PATH and then install with pipx by running `pipx install umu-commander`.
-After that you can use umu-commander by running `umu-commander <verb>`.
+Add umu-run to your PATH and then install with pipx by running `pipx install umu-commander`. \
+After that you can run `umu-commander -h` for an explanation of the options, and `umu-commander <verb> [<options>]` for using the app's functionality.

 ### Return codes
 | Number | Name                | Description                                                     |